DGTCentaurMods/DGTCentaurMods/README.md

 ## Roadmap

 Currently we are working on...
-1. Enhacing board emulation support
+1. Enhancing board emulation support
 2. Builds/Releases/Installation method
 3. Squashing bugs
 4. Choose what engines you want to play